spectrocloud/librarium/docs/docs-content/clusters/palette-virtual-clusters/configure-oidc-virtual-cluster.md

 6. In the slide panel that opens, select the **Settings** option.
 The cluster group YAML file displays.

-7. Locate the `vcluster.extraArgs` section of the cluster group configuration file and uncomment the lines shown in the example.
+7. Locate the `vcluster.extraArgs` parameter section of the cluster group configuration file and uncomment the lines shown in the example.

 ![Screenshot of the cluster group YAML showing oidc-related parameters to uncomment and update.](/clusters_palette-virtual-clusters_configure-vcluster-oidc.png)